This post was updated on May 26, 2020.

 The remnants of British colonial occupation have been all but erased by time.
 If you search hard, you may find the skeleton of a dilapidated colonial home perched on a hilltop.
 Wherever the Brits buried their dead has long ago been swallowed by either the surrounding scrub jungle or an expanding town.

-There’s not much to do in Kengtung when night falls.
+There’s not much to do in Kengtung when the chilly night falls.
 Electricity is still a luxury and few businesses or restaurants have more than just a couple bulbs to carve away the darkness.
 It’s a town that goes to bed early and wakes early.

 Buddhism: The Thai That Binds